wasserwaage/Bibliometrics/README.md

 #### Manual

 - `bibliometrics_main.py` is used to download the results to an advanced Scopus search query.
+It writes the resulting database to a`pandas.DataFrame` and saves it to the directory `/data/scopus` as a feather file.
 - `bibliometrics_db.py` is used to manipulate the downloaded results.
+It loads `pandas.DataFrame` from the feather file and XXXX

 #### Caveats